 For example, using the Focused Momentum approach, you will have only two large group meetings that will need an offsite location.
 The Strategy Creation Session, typically 3 days in length and the Strategy Integration Session, 2 – 3 days in length.3.
 Travel Costs: This is specifically to bring participants to the meeting locations and for other travel required for research or strategy development.

-We highly recommend including as many brilliant minds you have available to you in strategic planning.
+We highly recommend including as many brilliant minds available to you.
 The process thrives on strategy discussions where everyone wears “the strategist hat”.
 You never can tell from where the spark of brilliance will come.

 We do recommend a subset of the stakeholder group act as process designers for large strategic planning projects; we call this group the Design Team.
 A Design Team has five or six people, the sponsor or CEO, and four or five others from the executive team or management roster.